 The VP AS or designee will review the disclosure form to determine if the disclosed significant financial interest is related to the proposed project or proposed sponsor, and if so, if the significant financial interest could affect the design, conduct, reporting, research or activity under the proposed sponsored project.
 The VP AS will use he definitions outlined at the end of these procedures and federal regulations, to determine whether the PI’s significant financial interest is related to the research, and if so, whether that rises to the level of a financial conflict of interest.
 If the VP AS determines the disclosed significant financial interest rises to the level of financial conflict of interest, they will confer with the relevant administrator(s) regarding the disclosure form and any confidential supporting documentation prior to transmitting the proposal.
 Through this joint review, the VP AS and the relevant administrator(s) will determine what conditions or restrictions, if any, should be imposed by the college to resolve potential conflicts of interest arising from the disclosed significant financial interest.
 Together, they will develop a conflict of interest management plan that proposes steps to be taken to manage, reduce, or eliminate any actual or potential conflict of interest presenting by a significant financial interest.
 The management plan should include provision for:

 - review of project protocol by independent reviewers; and

 - monitoring of project by independent reviewers.

-The vice president of administrative services shall review the resolution plan, and either approve it as submitted or add conditions or restrictions that might include the following:
+The PI will review the management plan, and either approve it as submitted or may propose conditions or restrictions that may include the following: